rebeccabernie/Theory-of-Algorithms-CA/README.md

 -----

 ### Problem 3
 *Write, from scratch, two functions in Racket.
-The first is called lcycle - it takes a list as input and returns the list cyclically shifted one place to the left.
-The second is called rcycle - it shifts the list cyclically shifted one place to the right.*
+The first is called `lcycle` and should take a list as input and return the list cyclically shifted one place to the left.
+The second is called `rcycle` and should take a list as input and return the list cyclically shifted one place to the right.*

 *[Racket file](https://github.com/rebeccabernie/Theory-of-Algorithms-CA/blob/master/03_Cycle.rkt)*
 The function `lcycle` takes a list as input, constructs a list using the `cdr` (all elements after the first) of the list and then the `car` (the first element only) of the list, and outputs the resulting list.